Mottie/github-reserved-names/oddballs.md

 ## Private Feed

-Clicking on the "subscript to your news feed" at the bottom of the main https://github.com page takes you to news feed page with a url similar to this: `https://github.com/{user}.private.atom?token=Base_16_encoded_value==`.
+Clicking on the "Subscribe to your news feed" at the bottom of the main https://github.com page takes you to news feed page with a url similar to this: `https://github.com/{user}.private.atom?token=Base_16_encoded_value==`.

 This list doesn't account for these pages as the "Username may only contain alphanumeric characters or single hyphens, and cannot begin or end with a hyphen".